SDUOJ/sduoj-web2/README.md

 To build it, you need a version 16.x of ``nodejs``.

+To change you nodejs version, we recommend you ues [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows).

 As the first time you run the code, you need to install modules:

 ```shell